Dannyzen/csh02/README.md

 # TAs

 There are one or more TAs to help you with understanding the assignments.
-They’ve solved the problem in their own way, and have a solid backround in CS.
+They've solved the problem in their own way, and have a solid backround in CS.
-They’ll help you think through the problem (but not complete the challenge for you).
+They'll help you think through the problem (but not complete the challenge for you).